 - I reject spam comments outright.

 - I reject invective with no substance.
 I don’t have to agree with your comment, but you’re on the hook to make a case, not just spew vitriol.
 Address the points made in the article you’re posting about.
 Cite sources.
 Be respectful.
 Be reasonable.
 I have no interest in feeding trolls, and lots of interest in encouraging thoughtful, respectful dialog.
-Keep in mind that WordPress gives me the opportunity to spam the worst offenders, preventing your IP address from commenting in the future.
+Keep in mind that WordPress gives me the opportunity to ban the worst offenders, preventing your IP address from commenting in the future.